check-spelling/zephyr/doc/kernel/services/smp/smp.rst

 modified before returning to the caller, "spinning" on the check if needed to wait for the other CPU to exit the lock.
-The default Zephyr implementation of :c:func:`k_spin_lock` and :c:func:`k_spin_unlock` is built on top of the pre-existing :c:struct:`atomic_` layer (itself usually implemented using compiler intrinsics), though facilities exist for architectures to define their own for performance reasons.
+The default Zephyr implementation of :c:func:`k_spin_lock` and :c:func:`k_spin_unlock` is built on top of the preexisting :c:struct:`atomic_` layer (itself usually implemented using compiler intrinsics), though facilities exist for architectures to define their own for performance reasons.